 What about my work or places I visit?

 Not sure what assistive listening equipment could or should be made available by a business or organisation to help you communicate and participate?
-Ideas for Ears, a not-for-profit social enterprise, helps service providers to get things right for people like you.
+Contact the Hearing Link Helpdesk for advice and information.